-New Jersey's commercial vehicle market includes many distinct segments that each require unique vehicle configurations, and each application has a different level of suitability for HD and

-MD ZEVs.
-We estimate that there are at least 70 different market segments for Class 4 through 8 trucks in New Jersey, with some applications (e.g., residential parcel delivery) representing reasonable targets for electrification, while others (e.g., cement-mixing and plowing snow) are much less suitable.
-Any analysis of the opportunities for deploying MD and HD ZEVs in New Jersey must consider the diverse market segments and include a robust evaluation of each one.
+Maine's commercial vehicle market includes many distinct segments that each require unique vehicle configurations, and each application has a different level of suitability for HD and MD ZEVs.
+We estimate that there are at least 70 different market segments for Class 4 through 8 trucks in Maine, with some applications (e.g., residential parcel delivery) representing reasonable targets for electrification, while others (e.g., plowing snow) are much less suitable.
+Any analysis of the opportunities for deploying MD and HD ZEVs in Maine must consider the diverse market segments and include a robust evaluation of each one.
 Those segments identified as highly suitable may be considered "beachhead" markets, where zero-emission trucks can be deployed first before expanding to other market segments.

 As the DEP staff is well aware, commercial trucks are not just big cars.
 Unlike the passenger car market where purchasers select from a limited number of vehicle options, commercial fleets provide truck manufacturers with extensive and detailed vehicle specifications so their trucks will meet the particular demands of the fleets' unique operations in the most efficient and cost-effective manner.
-When a trucking company purchases a commercial vehicle, it is making a significant capital investment in business equipment that it expects to utilize in a manner that will return a profit.
-Trucks are amortized over longer time periods than cars, and they are assessed, not with regard to subjective criteria such as style and comfort, but solely on the objective basis of work-performance and cost-efficiency.
-Thus, truck purchasers' decisions turn on detailed up-front assessments of the customized truck's utility for the job at hand, and its purchase price, reliability, durability, operating costs, and resale value.
-In short, a trucking company will only invest in a new commercial vehicle when it will improve the bottom line of the business.
+When a trucking company purchases a commercial vehicle, it is making a significant capital investment in business equipment that it expects to deploy in a manner that will return a profit.
+Trucks are amortized over longer time periods than cars, and they are assessed, not with regard to subjective criteria such as style and comfort, but solely on the objective basis of performance capability and cost-efficiency.
+Thus, truck purchasers' decisions turn on detailed up-front assessments of the customized truck's utility for the job at hand, and its purchase price, durability, operating costs, and resale value.
+In short, a trucking company will only invest in a new commercial vehicle when it will improve the bottom line of their business.

-In light of the foregoing, the zero-emission MD and HD vehicle market in New Jersey will require significant incentive funding until zero-emission trucks are profitable for trucking businesses.
+In light of the foregoing, the zero-emission MD and HD vehicle market in Maine will require significant incentive funding until zero-emission trucks become profitable investments for trucking businesses.
 Incentives must be sufficient to offset all of the ZEV truck life-cycle costs that will exceed current commercial vehicle costs, including: (i) higher purchase prices, and increased sales taxes; (ii) operational inefficiencies (i.e., it takes more ZEV trucks to perform the work of conventionally-fueled trucks); (iii) lower residual values; (iv) required investments in new maintenance facilities, training, and parts inventories; and (v) significant investments to install and maintain the necessary charging and refueling infrastructure.
 Additionally, incentives must be available for an extended period of time so fleets can rely on them in implementing their long-term business plans.
-CARB's ACT mandates - and the DEP's proposed opt-in to them - do not include any of those requisite incentives.